 Clayoquot Wilderness Resort

-National Geographic Traveler said that there could be “no more fitting lodging for paradise than eco-touristic Clayoquot Wilderness Resort.”
 This resort is the epitome of luxury, with 25 guest tents, two dining tents, a waterfront spa, a games and activities tent, and a glass-front waterside lodge.
-Nestled in the UNESCO Clayoquot Biosphere Reserve, the resort has an abundance of adventure options for exploring the beautiful area.
+Nestled in the Unesco-protected Clayoquot Biosphere Reserve, the resort has an abundance of adventure options for exploring the beautiful area.
 Like a luxurious safari, the five-star guest tents feature outdoor showers, antique furnishings, private decks, and ambient lighting from vintage oil lamps and candles.